jodconverter/jodconverter/doc/general/supported-formats.md

 # Supported Formats

+> Whenever OpenOffice.org (OOo for short) is mentioned, this can generally be interpreted to include any office suite derived from OOo such as [Apache OpenOffice](https://www.openoffice.org) and [LibreOffice](https://www.libreoffice.org).

-**JODConverter** automates conversions that are actually performed by OpenOffice or LibreOffice.
-This means that if you can convert from format ABC to format XYZ from [Apache OpenOffice](https://www.openoffice.org)/[LibreOffice](https://www.libreoffice.org) (by opening ABC and saving/exporting to XYZ) then you can do the same with **JODConverter**.
-You just have to discover the magic string used by OpenOffice/LibreOffice as the export filter name.
+**JODConverter** automates conversions that are actually performed by OOo.
+This means that if you can convert from format ABC to format XYZ from OOo (by opening ABC and saving/exporting to XYZ) then you can do the same with **JODConverter**.
+You just have to discover the magic string used by OOo as the export filter name.
 A useful list can be found in the [OpenOffice Wiki](https://wiki.openoffice.org/wiki/Framework/Article/Filter/FilterList_OOo_3_0).
-LibreOffice Wiki does not provide such a list but it should be the same as OpenOffice for most of them.
+LibreOffice Wiki does not provide such a list but it should be the same as Apache OpenOffice for most of them.

-That said, **JODConverter** maintains a registry of the most common formats, their associated file extensions, mime types, and OpenOffice/LibreOffice filter names to simplify your life.
+That said, **JODConverter** maintains a registry of the most common formats, their associated file extensions, mime types, and OOo filter names to simplify your life.
 These predefined conversions are shown in the following table:

 <table aligh="center">
     <tr><th align="left">Format Family</th><th align="left">From (any of)</th><th align="left">To (any of)</th></tr>